 Composition of the IRB

-CSUEB’s IRB shall be a standing subcommittee of the Committee on Research.
-Its membership shall consist of eleven or more members of varying backgrounds and disciplines to assure complete and adequate review of research and related activities commonly conducted by the University.
+CSUEB’s IRB is designated as a standing subcommittee of the Committee on Research, but with oversight provided by the IO.
+Its membership shall consist of eleven or more regular members of varying backgrounds and disciplines to assure complete and adequate review of research and related activities commonly conducted by the University.
+An additional 11 or more serve as alternate members.

-The AVP ORSP is a non-voting ex officio member of the IRB
+The AVP ORSP is a non-voting ex officio member of the IRB.
+At CSUEB the AVP ORSP is the IO providing the oversight of the IRB.

 ORSP provides the IRB Coordinator as support for the IRB.
 The IRB Coordinator is a non-voting ex officio member of the IRB.